faithvoid/script.xlinkrevived/README.md

 ## Not Working
 - Showing additional user information
 - Editing settings of any kind
+- Any sort of social feature (ie; friends, chatting)

 ## TODO
 - Integrate into Cortana Server Browser